AravindRyaligit/Projects/Data Analytics/E-Commerce/README.md

 ## 📊 Project Overview

 This project provides a clear and actionable overview of e-commerce performance metrics, helping stakeholders understand which products, customers, and states are contributing the most to revenue and profit.
-Built using Power BI for powerful visual storytelling.

----

-## ✅ Key Highlights

-- **Total Sales Amount:** ₹161K
-- **Total Profit:** ₹26K
-- **Quantity Sold:** 2008 units
-- **Average Order Value (AOV):** ₹44K

 ---